anoud75/holbertonschool-shell/README.md

-# Holberton School - Shell
+# Holberton Shell

-This repository contains shell scripts for the Holberton School Shell project.
+This repository contains shell basics scripts for the Holberton School project.

-## Project Structure

-- `basics/` - Directory containing basic shell scripts

-## Author
-* anoud75
+Each script performs a simple shell task such as printing the current directory, listing contents, or changing directories.